We all know how frustrating it is to print something from your computer but your printer won’t cooperate.

 Once your ink cartridge expires, your printer may not be able to read it properly causing you to experience print quality issues.

-It’s better if you check the box before purchasing to make sure you won’t be buying an already expired ink cartridges.
+It’s better if you check the box before purchasing to make sure you won’t be buying expired ink cartridges.
 This is for you not to waste your money and time.

 Your printer driver should always be up-to-date and running so your computer can send the proper information to your printer.

 The printer driver acts as a bridge between your printer and computer.
 If this bridge is broken, then you may encounter some printing problems like printer offline, not being able to print in color, or black ink.

 Basic Printer Checkup